KubakaOff/SimpleDiscordAIChatbot/README.md

 Last `config.py` change: 20 April 2024

 # Simple Discord AI Chatbot
 This Chatbot uses [Groq](https://console.groq.com) API to generate responses.
+This branch can be easily modified to use any other OpenAI API compatible service.

 If you want an always free AI, use the [pawan](https://github.com/KubakaOff/SimpleDiscordAIChatbot/tree/pawan) branch.